BLOG

 Does WordPress have a log of changes?

 WordPress does not have a native change log.
 There is a way to see the version history of blog posts and content.
-But about the changes occurring within the setting and plugin, there is only so much you can do besides implementing an activity log using a plugin.
+However, regarding the changes occurring within the setting and plugin, there is only so much you can do besides implementing an activity log using a plugin.

 How do I find my WordPress Activity Log?

-WordPress doesn’t collect activity logs by default, so you cannot find them on your dashboard.
+WordPress doesn’t collect activity logs by default, so they cannot be found on your dashboard.
 If you use a plugin to track suspicious activities, the log page will be visible per the plugin setting.
 Some plugins show it on the admin dashboard, while others have a separate section under the left toolbar.

 Can you see the login history on WordPress?

 No, you cannot see the login history on WordPress.
 You must add this security feature via WordPress plugins like WordFence and Sucuri.
-You can also add a plugin that records explicitly the login attempts.
-Login history will also be visible under the security audit log if you have logs enabled on your website.
+You can also add a plugin that explicitly records login attempts.
+If your website has enabled logs, login history will also be visible under the security audit log.

 Can you track user activity in WordPress?